ApryseSDK/webviewer-cors/README.md

 [WebViewer](https://www.pdftron.com/webviewer) is a powerful JavaScript-based PDF Library that's part of the [PDFTron PDF SDK](https://www.pdftron.com).

-This repo is specifically designed for any users interested how to serve WebViewer's lib from [a different domain](https://www.pdftron.com/documentation/web/guides/config-files/#using-a-config-file-when-the-path-is-on-another-domain).
+This repo is specifically designed for any users interested in how to serve WebViewer's lib from [a different domain](https://www.pdftron.com/documentation/web/guides/config-files/#using-a-config-file-when-the-path-is-on-another-domain).

 We recommend serving WebViewer lib on the same domain as the app itself for additional performance and security.